 It is important to make sure that your pets aren’t responsible for bringing pests into your home.
 Fleas and ticks are attracted to the long hair on dogs and outdoor cats, and once they bring these pests in, they can be very difficult to get rid of.
 If your animals are frequently outside, consider getting them a flea collar and changing it regularly, as per the manufacturer’s instructions.
 At the first sign of fleas on your cat or dog, immediately seek a flea bath by a trained professional.

 Plumbing is an often overlooked area when it comes to preventing pest invasions.
 Pests thrive in areas that are moist.
 If you have any leaking pipes, it would be prudent to have them repair as soon as possible.
 Keeping your pipes clean is also an important step in preventing pests from entering your home.
 Flies like to lay eggs in drains that have food or other junk stuck in them.
 These drain flies are an incredible nuisance and very difficult to get rid of once they have arrived.

 If you repeatedly have problems with a specific type of pest, or know that you are more susceptible to some than others, there are things you can do to prevent each pest specifically.
 For example, preventing ants is generally as easy as keeping your food stored properly and sealed when not in use.
 If you already have ants in your home you can create a trap using sugar and borax, or by wiping away ants with a soapy cloth.
 If you are having a spider problem, on the other hand, you may need to place items with certain scents around your home.
 Mice can be one of the most difficult pests to get rid of once they are already in your home.
-You may need to hire a professional pest control company for their removal.
+You may need to hire a professional pest control company to remove them and other stubborn pests.

-By using these basic steps you can successfully prevent a pest infestation this season.
+By using these basic diy pest control steps you can successfully prevent a pest infestation this season.